rust-examples/rust-examples.com/_posts/2020-04-01-serde-annotations.md

 ---
 date: 2020-04-01
-title: How to use Serde annotations for serialization and deserialization
+title: How to use Serde annotations
 description: Rust serde annotations
 categories: [Serde]
 tags: [basics]